jasonchen0802/dotfiles/README.md

 ## Overview

-This repository is suitable for Debian-based environments.
+This repository is suitable for Debian-based and macOS (Apple Silicon) environments.

 ## Getting Started